 Prompting involves crafting effective strategies to engage with GenAI tools.
 Clearer instructions result in more accurate outputs.
 Ambiguous prompts are more likely to produce inaccurate outputs.
 This guide summarises productive prompting strategies and common practices.

-Researchers' Guide: Ethical use of generative AI for research purposes
+Researcher's Guide: Ethical use of generative artificial intelligence (AI) for research purposes

 Bitly Link: https://bit.ly/3yTsA0G